ishikawalab/imtoolkit/docs/source/index.rst

 =========

 This webpage introduces an open-source index modulation toolkit (IMToolkit).
-This toolkit attempts to accelerate reproducible research in the field of wireless communications and IM studies.
+This toolkit attempts to facilitate reproducible research in the field of wireless communications and IM studies.
-It contains massively parallel algorithms for Monte-Carlo simulations, which are especially designed for Nvidia GPUs.
+The major advantages of this toolkit are highlited as follows:

+- With the aid of state-of-the-art Nvidia GPUs, it accelerates bit error ratio and average mutual information simulations by invoking massively parallel algorithms.
+- In addition to the IM family, it also supports the conventional spatial multiplexing scheme for ideal MIMO and OFDM scenarios.
+- It contains a comprehensive database of designed active indices, that determine the achievable performance of the generalized spatial modulation or the subcarrier-index modulation.

 .. toctree::
    :maxdepth: 2